retrohun/bakefat/README.md

   operating system from a hard disk image.
 * It provides a tool to apply binary patches to some DOS kernel files (e.g.
-  *io.sys* files) to make them more flexible when booting, such as accepting a FAT filesystem with 1 FAT, accepting a FAT filesystem with more than 1 reserved sectors and loading a fragmented *io.sys*.
+  *io.sys* files) to make them more flexible when booting, such as accepting a FAT filesystem with only 1 FAT, accepting a FAT filesystem with more than 1 reserved sectors and loading a fragmented *io.sys*.

 Here is how to use bakefat: